data-hydenv/data/GIS/readme.md

 ## GIS data

-`freiburg_districts.zip`: Two sets of shapefiles of all districts in Freiburg (Stadtbereiche, Stadtteile)
+`freiburg_districts_shp.zip`: Two sets of shapefiles of all districts in Freiburg (Stadtbereiche, Stadtteile)